 Keep track of your volunteering interests on the go with the www.govolunteer.com.au/App.
 Create a profile, and you’ll be shown opportunities of interest as they become available.
 You can also create a shortlist of your favourites and make new searches wherever you are.

 The app is free and currently available from the App Store and Google play.

 Instead of waiting to hear about volunteering positions, why not create them yourself?
-You can do this by approaching an organization that interests you directly.
+You can do this by approaching an organisation that interests you directly.
 Offer them your time and skills and explain the difference you can make.
-Putting yourself in front of people will show you as an enthusiastic person with a positive attitude.
+Putting yourself in front of people will show you are an enthusiastic person with a positive attitude.
 This is a great way to attract attention for yourself.

 If you end up volunteering with them, and become a valuable member of the team, they may find they can’t carry on without you.
 This is a great way to form connections to organisations that you may want to work with long term.

 Taking a walk down to your local community centre may provide opportunities right there on your doorstep.
 What better way to connect with your neighbours than to volunteer in your local community?
 Not only will you be providing immediate benefits to where you live, you could open up even more opportunities, such as local job offers and making new friends.

 Volunteering is a large part of many Australians’ lives and there are hundreds of volunteering opportunities available every day across the nation.
 You might be surprised at how many practical and life skills you can offer the community.

 You can choose to support a particular cause, be on the front line at sporting events, or your passion may be to connect with young people.
 With so many organisations seeking volunteers, you’re bound to find an opportunity that suits your skills and interests.